-The Compensation Committee awards compensation to our executive officers as it deems appropriate to meet our overall compensation objectives, even though it may not be fully deductible for the purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the [Code]]).
+The Compensation Committee awards compensation to our executive officers as it deems appropriate to meet our overall compensation objectives, even though it may not be fully deductible for the purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
 In general, Section 162(m), prevents publicly held corporations from deducting, for federal income tax purposes, compensation paid in excess of \$1,000,000 to certain executives.
-Historically, this deduction limitation did not apply, however, to compensation that constitutes [qualified performance-based compensation] within the meaning of Section 162(m) of the Code and the regulations promulgated thereunder.
+Historically, this deduction limitation did not apply, however, to compensation that constitutes "qualified performance-based compensation" within the meaning of Section 162(m) of the Code and the regulations promulgated thereunder.

-For taxable years beginning after December 31, 2017, the exemption from Section 162(m) s deduction limit for performance-based compensation has been repealed by legislation known as the Tax Cuts and Jobs Act, such that compensation paid to our named executive officers that is in excess of \$1,000,000 will not be deductible by the Company unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017 and not modified thereafter.
-Subject to the overall compensation objectives of the Company, the Compensation Committee intends to administer any awards granted prior to November 2, 2017 which qualify as performance-based compensation under Section 162(m) of the Code, as amended by the Act, in accordance with the transition rules applicable to binding contracts in effect on November 2, 2017.
+For taxable years beginning after December 31, 2017, the exemption from Section 162(m)'s deduction limit for performance-based compensation has been repealed by legislation known as the Tax Cuts and Jobs Act, such that compensation paid to our named executive officers that is in excess of \$1,000,000 will not be deductible by the Company unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017 and not modified thereafter.
+Subject to the overall compensation objectives of the Company, the Compensation Committee intends to administer any awards granted prior to November 2, 2017 which qualify as "performance-based compensation" under Section 162(m) of the Code, as amended by the Act, in accordance with the transition rules applicable to binding contracts in effect on November 2, 2017.

-Payments Upon Termination or Change [in]Control
+Payments Upon Termination or Change-in-Control

-We do not have employment agreements or other agreements with any of our executive officers that entitle them to payments upon termination or in the event of a change-in-control, except that unvested shares of the Company S Class A common stock granted to Mr. Johnson on October 8, 2019 vest automatically upon his involuntary termination or death.
+We do not have employment agreements or other agreements with any of our executive officers that entitle them to payments upon termination or in the event of a change-in-control, except that unvested shares of the Company's Class A Common Stock granted to Mr. Johnson on October 8, 2019 vest automatically upon his involuntary termination or death.

-Compensation Policies and Practices as they Relate to Risk Management likely to have a material adverse effect on the Company.
-The Company]s basic compensation structure, as described above, includes base salaries, incentive cash bonuses and, for officers of the Company (including certain non-executive officers), incentive equity compensation that primarily consists of annual performance-based equity awards.
+Compensation Policies and Practices as they Relate to Risk Management

+Our management has reviewed its compensation policies and practices in conjunction with the Compensation Committee to determine if these policies and practices create risks that are reasonably likely to have a material adverse effect on the Company.
+The Company's basic compensation structure, as described above, includes base salaries, incentive cash bonuses and, for officers of the Company (including certain non-executive officers), incentive equity compensation that primarily consists of annual performance-based equity awards.
 In light of this review of the compensation structure and its mix of both fixed and variable compensation, the Company concluded that there are no risks arising from our compensation policies and practices for our employees that are reasonably likely to have a material adverse effect on the Company.